backfromexile/Aspire9.4.0-WaitForCompletion-bug-repro/readme.md

 However, after adding YARP we found that the `WaitForCompletion` is completely ignore if YARP is added as the parent of the resource that is supposed to wait for completion.

+We were also able to reproduce the bug with another container resource (scalar) so this is probably related to all container resources and not just exclusively these two.

 # Reproduction
 The project as is runs as expected.
 Set `Aspire:YarpAsParent` to true and the web API will not wait for the completion of the runner, it will immediately be started.